xiaomeow/xiaomeow.github.io/for_pun.md

 "Purr.."ge!

 Once upon a time, there was an industrious otolaryngologist specializing in ear infection, so most people knew him as Mr. Ear.
 His job left him hardly any leisure.
 On New Year's Eve, however, I asked Mr. Ear to join me for a party at Mr. Hapi's.
 To my surprise and delight, he agreed to come along.
 We both showed up at the party, but Mr. Ear started talking to Mr. Hapi before I even introduced him.
-Then I came to realize ----
-Hapi knew Ear!
+Then I came to realize --- Hapi knew Ear!

 There "snow" more puns!

+## Jokes from the internet

+The other day my friend was telling me that I didn’t understand what irony meant..which is ironic, because we were standing at a bus stop.

+What’s the difference between an etymologist and an entomologist?
+An etymologist knows the difference.

+Three logicians walk into a bar.
+The bartender asks, “Do all of you want a drink?”… The first logician says, “I don’t know.”
+The second logician says, “I don’t know.”
+The third logician says, “Yes!”

+It’s hard to explain puns to kleptomaniacs… because they always take things literally.

+René Descartes walks into a bar.
+Bartender asks if he wants anything.
+Descartes says, “I think not,” then disappears.

+Schrodinger's cat walks into a bar.
+And doesn't.

+An infinite number of mathematicians walk into a bar.
+The first orders a beer, the second orders half a beer, the third orders a quarter of a beer, and so on.
+After the seventh order, the bartender pours two beers and says, “You fellas ought to know your limits.”

+There are two types of people in this world: Those who can extrapolate from incomplete data.

+A linguistics professor was lecturing his class the other day.
+“In English,” he said, “a double negative forms a positive.
+However, in some languages, such as Russian, a double negative remains a negative..
+But there isn’t a single language, not one, in which a double positive can express a negative.”
+A voice from the back of the room piped up, “Yeah, right.”

 ## Miscellaneous

 <a href="http://www.rinkworks.com/jokes/">Jokes from the internet </a>

-## Resources

 <a href="https://www.kaptest.com/myhome.jhtml">MCAT Resources (password: mCAT) </a>